msisler99/circleci-terraform/README.md

 The Terraform logic will occur when something is commited to the GitHub repository.

 ### Reviewing the running results of a commit:
-- Commit a change to the repository, for demonstration purposes, modify the variables.tf file and change the value of the EC2_instance_type from "t2.micro" to "t2.small" or vice versa basedon it's current value.
+- Commit a change to the repository, for demonstration purposes, modify the variables.tf file and change the value of the EC2_instance_type from "t2.micro" to "t2.small" or vice versa based on it's current value.
--
+- Go to the "Jobs" tab to see active jobs
+- Click on the job status button to see more detail about jobs.
+- view the changes in the AWS environment by using the AWS console

+Changes will continue for a running CircleCi project.
+To stop following a project, click on the "Ad Prokjects" tab and select "Unfollow Project".
+Unfollowing a project will suspoend the montioring of /gitHub checkins but wiull leave the project in place in CircleCi.
+Following the project again will resume the monitoring of Gitzhub checkins.